All Products

 2. In the left-side navigation pane, choose Storage and Snapshots > Cloud Disks.

-4. In the dialog box that appears, set the capacity after resizing.
-The value cannot be smaller than the current capacity.
+4. In the dialog box, set the new capacity.
+The new value must be greater than the current capacity.